MatthewL246/pretendo-docker/README.md

 ## Uninstalling

-1. ⚠️ **_EXTREMELY IMPORTANT:_ Delete your selfhosted PNID from your console
-   _or_ back up your MongoDB database now!** See the [safety section above](#safety) for more information. **If you don't do this, you will be stuck with a useless account on your console that you can't delete!**
+1. ⚠️ **_EXTREMELY IMPORTANT:_ If you use a Wii U, delete your selfhosted PNID from your console _or_ back up your MongoDB database now!** See the [safety section above](#safety) for more information. **If you don't do this, you will be stuck with a useless account on your console that you can't delete!**
 2. Revert [the steps you did when connecting](#connecting).
    - Disable the custom DNS and proxy settings on your console.
-   - Replace `Inkay-pretendo.wps` with the original Inkay patcher.
+   - On Wii U, replace your custom Inkay patcher with the original Inkay by re-downloading it from GitHub.
+   - On 3DS, replace your custom Juxt certificate with the original one by re-downloading Nimbus from GitHub.
+   - On 3DS, switch to your official Pretendo Friends account by running the `FriendsSaveSwitcher` script in GodMode9 and loading the `pretendo_official` slot.
+     - You may now delete the `sd:/gm9/out/friends_accounts/` directory from your SD card, as well as `sd:/3ds/ResetFriendsTestAccount.3dsx` and `sd:/gm9/scripts/FriendsSaveSwitcher.gm9` if you will no longer be using multiple Friends accounts.
    - Make sure your console still works when connecting to the official Pretendo Network servers.
 3. Run `docker compose down` to stop the containers.